 Step 2: Create a New Repository using BitBucket

-Once you have installed the BitBucket Plugin in Jenkins, you will need a repository in BitBucket to link it with Jenkins.
+Once you have installed the BitBucket Jenkins webhook, you will need a repository in BitBucket to link it with Jenkins.
 The second step in building BitBucket Webhook Jenkins Integration involves creating a new BitBucket repository.
 Follow the steps given below to do so:

 • Login to your BitBucket account using the appropriate credentials.